 Japan

 In Japan, the government has so far encouraged AI companies to follow non-binding guidelines to avoid hindering technological innovation and foreign capital investment.
-However, as the risks of AI misuse have grown and regulatory discussions have intensified worldwide, the government has proposed a bill to establish a legal framework that balances innovation and safety.
-This bill was submitted to the House of Representatives in February 2025 and is currently being discussed by the Committee on Education, Culture, Sports, Science and Technology.
+However, as the risks of AI misuse have grown and regulatory discussions have intensified worldwide, the government proposed a bill to establish a legal framework that balances innovation and safety.
+This bill was submitted to parliament in February 2025, passed both chambers by the end of May, and came into effect in early June.[YY1]

 Reports on AI utilization and challenges in various policy sectors have been continuously produced.
 In its September 2024 report on emerging technologies, the research office of the Committee on Foreign Affairs and Defence highlighted the need for international regulatory discussions on AI weapons.
 The research office of the Committee on Education, Culture and Science also submitted a report on copyright issues arising from generative AI, while the Special Investigation Office provided a report on the impact of AI on citizens’ lives.